lukdiekm/alfred-shortcuts/readme.md

 ## how to
-start with `sc` and type space to see and run the shortcuts you have created in the shortcuts app. if you only want to use shortcuts from a specific folder, add an environment variable `folder` in the workflow-config.
+start with `sc` and type space to see and run the shortcuts you have created in the shortcuts app. if you only want to use shortcuts from specific folders, add an environment variable `folders` in the workflow-config and add your folders seperated by comma.

 ![alfred-shortcupts](alfred-shortcuts.png)